... Coaching Shared Knowledge Dismiss

 Bielsa describes his philosophy in four terms; permanent focus, mobility, rotation, and “repeitización” – which is a musical expression to describe the process of playing a piece without having practiced it first!
 This fluid approach to the game led Bielsa to again utilize a 3-4-3 at Athletic Bilbao, with his players being encouraged to be flexible and change formation mid-game according to the opposition”s shape.

-This culminated in Bielsa”s side beating Manchester United 5-3 over two legs in the last 16 of the 2012 Europa League, they pressed all over the pitch and attacked as a team to outclass the Premier League giants.
+This helped Bielsa’s side beating Manchester United 5-3 over two legs in the last 16 of the 2012 Europa League, they pressed all over the pitch and attacked as a team to outclass the Premier League giants.

 Jorge Sampaoli